apache/kvrocks/docs/metadata-design.md

 # Design Complex Structure On Rocksdb

-kvrocks use the rocksdb as storage, it's developed by facebook which built on LevelDB with many extra features supports, like column family, transaction, backup, see the rocksdb wiki: [Features Not In LevelDB](https://github.com/facebook/rocksdb/wiki/Features-Not-in-LevelDB). the basic operations in rocksdb are `Put(key, value)`, `Get(key)`, `Delete(key)`, other complex structures weren't supported. the main goal of this doc would explain how we built the Redis hash/list/set/zset/bitmap on rocksdb. most of the design was derived from Qihoo360 `Blackwidow`, but with little modified, like the bitmap design, it's really interesting part.
+kvrocks use the rocksdb as storage, it's developed by facebook which built on LevelDB with many extra features supports, like column family, transaction, backup, see the rocksdb wiki: [Features Not In LevelDB](https://github.com/facebook/rocksdb/wiki/Features-Not-in-LevelDB). the basic operations in rocksdb are `Put(key, value)`, `Get(key)`, `Delete(key)`, other complex structures weren't supported. the main goal of this doc would explain how we built the Redis hash/list/set/zset/bitmap on rocksdb. most of the design was derived from Qihoo360 `Blackwidow`, but with little modified, like the bitmap design, it's a really interesting part.

 ## String